ry-v1/Notes/ Learning Spark.md

 - A Spark application consists of a driver program that is responsible for orchestrating parallel operations on the Spark cluster.
 The driver accesses the distributed components in the cluster—the Spark executors and cluster manager—through a SparkSession.

-- Spark driver : it communicates with the cluster manager; it requests resources (CPU, memory, etc.) from the cluster manager for Spark’s executors (JVMs); and it transforms all the Spark operations into DAG computations, schedules them, and distributes their execution as tasks across the Spark executors.
+- Spark driver : it communicates with the cluster manager; it requests resources (CPU, memory, etc.) from the cluster manager for Spark's executors (JVMs); and it transforms all the Spark operations into DAG computations, schedules them, and distributes their execution as tasks across the Spark executors.
 Once the resources are allocated, it communicates directly with the executors.

 - SparkSession : Through this one conduit, you can create JVM runtime parameters, define DataFrames and Datasets, read from data sources, access catalog metadata, and issue Spark SQL queries.
-SparkSession provides a single unified entry point to all of Spark’s functionality.
+SparkSession provides a single unified entry point to all of Spark's functionality.

 - Cluster manager : The cluster manager is responsible for managing and allocating resources for the cluster of nodes on which your Spark application runs.
 Currently, Spark supports four cluster managers: the built-in standalone cluster manager, Apache Hadoop YARN, Apache Mesos, and Kubernetes.

 - Spark executor : A Spark executor runs on each worker node in the cluster.
 The executors communicate with the driver program and are responsible for executing tasks on the workers.
 In most deployments modes, only a single executor runs per node.

 - Deployment modes : An attractive feature of Spark is its support for myriad deployment modes, enabling Spark to run in different configurations and environments.
-Because the cluster manager is agnostic to where it runs (as long as it can manage Spark’s executors and fulfill resource requests), Spark can be deployed in some of the most popular environments—such as Apache Hadoop YARN and Kubernetes—and can operate in different modes.
+Because the cluster manager is agnostic to where it runs (as long as it can manage Spark's executors and fulfill resource requests), Spark can be deployed in some of the most popular environments—such as Apache Hadoop YARN and Kubernetes—and can operate in different modes.

 #### Understanding Spark Application Concepts